flaviostutz/web-stress-simulator/README.md

 web-stress-simulator
 ====================

-JavaEE application for simulating various conditions of an application under stress (high load on cpus, high memory usage, high network throughput, hight backend delays, unusual HTTP return codes)
+Application for simulating various conditions of an Web application under stress (high load on cpus, high memory usage, high network throughput, high backend delays, unusual HTTP return codes).

+Usage:
-Install the package on any Servlet Container and perform HTTP GET calls like:
+* Run the container using "docker run -p 8080:8080 flaviostutz/web-stress-simulator" OR Install the WAR package on any Java Servlet Container
-  * /web-stress-simulator-1.0.0/[operation]?[parameters]
+* Perform HTTP GET calls in the form "/web-stress-simulator-1.0.0/[operation]?[parameters]"

-Where:
+* Where:

 [operation] may be:
 * "cpu": use all available cpu resources for "time" milliseconds, so the Thread serving the request will cause a high load on the server (affects a single core per request).
 The server will be performing basic division and multiplication of double numbers in order to cause the high load.